Management Discussion and Analysis Report

 Private-Equity& Private Investment in Public Enterprises(PIPE) model of owning and investing in private companies with the intention of growing them and improving their business performance forms the core of Al Anwar’s investing framework.

-At Al Anwar, we, crave for efficiency and to achieve our goals, we follow an approach emphasizing investing in businesses run by cost-conscious and efficient managers.
+At Al Anwar, we crave for efficiency.
+And to achieve our goals, we follow an approach emphasizing investing in businesses run by cost-conscious and efficient managers.